Opportunities for Imaging Light Nuclei with a Second Interaction Region at the Electron-Ion Collider: Results

 The coherent distributions in Fig.~\ref{fig:t} can be used to obtain information about the gluon distribution in impact parameter space $F(b)$ through a two-dimensional Fourier transform of the square root of the coherent elastic cross section~\cite{Toll:2012mb, Munier:2001nr}: \be F(b)=\frac{1}{2\pi}\int^{\infty}_{0}\mathrm{d} \Delta \cdot \Delta J_{0}(\Delta b)\sqrt{\frac{\mathrm{d} \sigma_{\rm coherent}}{\mathrm{d} |t|}}. \ee Here $\Delta=\sqrt{-t}$, $J_{0}$ is the Bessel function, and $\mathrm{d}\sigma_{\rm{coherent}}/\mathrm{d}|t|$ is the coherent differential cross section.
 In Fig.~\ref{fig:b_Fb}, we show the resulting Fourier transforms from distributions of both the MC-generated level and detected by the far-forward detectors at IR-8 in Fig.~\ref{fig:t}, using the range $\left | t \right | < 0.4 \mathrm{~GeV^{2}}$.
 The obtained distributions have been normalized to unity.
 As the detection efficiency for $e^{3}$He coherent processes is much better than that for $e^{7}$Li coherent processes, the distribution detected by the far-forward detectors is more consistent with that from the MC-generated level for $e^{3}$He collisions than for $e^{7}$Li collisions.

 In addition, we have studied a case where we select only scattered light ions with at least 200 MeV$/c$ of transverse momenta (not shown in Fig.~\ref{fig:t}).
 The corresponding impact parameter distributions from Fourier transforms of $^3\text{He}$ and $^7\text{Li}$ are shown in Fig.~\ref{fig:b_Fb}.
 The significant difference with respect to the full capability ($p_T\approx 0$ MeV$/c$) is to highlight the importance of low $p_T$ acceptance in the imaging program of light ions.
+The coherent ion tagging capability enabled by the optimized IR-8 design unlocks tangible achievements in broader nuclear exclusive processes.
+Specifically, it can be directly applied for Deeply Virtual Compton Scattering (DVCS)\cite{Ji:1996nm, Aschenauer:2025cdq} and Deep Exclusive Meson Production (DEMP)\cite{Tu:2023few, Horn:2017csb} on light nuclear targets, where precise identification of scattered coherent ions is critical for separating signal events from background.
+These processes are very sensitive to nuclear Generalized Parton Distributions (nGPDs)\cite{Aschenauer:2025cdq, Polyakov:2002yz} and nuclear transition GPDs\cite{Diehl:2024bmd}.
+These advantages increase the physics reach of IR-6 and strengthen EIC’s overall sensitivity to key nuclear observables.